-At any CLI prompt at any level, if you type cd <space> Tab Tab or cd Tab Tab, the navigation options (path elements) for that level are listed.
+At any CLI prompt at any level, if you type cd and press Tab Tab, the navigation options (path elements) for that level are listed.
 Different options appear for administrators and for authorized users.

 • When an administrator types the cd command and then presses Tab Tab at the / prompt, the following navigation options (path elements) appear.